Christopher-DSA/Statistical-Modelling-Project/README.md

 ---
 ## Challenges
-(discuss challenges you faced in the project)
-Learning the api's was an interesting experience, this project gave me a confidence boost when it comes to learning future api's
+Learning the api's in such a short time frame was an interesting experience, this project gave me a major confidence boost when it comes to learning future API's.

 Parsing data, the different combinations of dictionries and lists in each json file was at first difficult to work with.